Skip to main content

 Adding a New Device

-This guide covers everything needed to add support for a new USB stream-deck-style device — from a known brand using an existing wire protocol, all the way to a brand-new USB device with a protocol you have to reverse-engineer from scratch.
+Adding support for a new USB stream-deck-style device — from a known brand on an existing wire protocol to one whose protocol you must reverse-engineer.

-The short version: fill in one DeviceModel config file.
-Geometry, image transform, wire framing, key-index mapping, CORA advertisement, and splash overrides are all just fields on that one object — devices/registry.ts and the rest of the pipeline read them generically.
-You only touch other files when the device needs new code (a new protocol's byte framing, or a fundamentally different driver).
+Short version: fill in one DeviceModel config file.
+Geometry, image transform, wire framing, key-index mapping, CORA advertisement, and splash overrides are all fields on that one object, read generically by devices/registry.ts and the pipeline.
+You touch other files only when the device needs new code (a new protocol's byte framing, or a fundamentally different driver).

 Architecture overview